gnois/luaty/README.md

 Luaty is yet another indent sensitive language that compiles to Lua.
-It comes with a static analyzer and a few features.
+It comes with static analyzer and a few features.

 Builtin static analyzer